Databricks·2026-03-28·3 min read·

 4. Job clusters always in production, never all-purpose

-5. Monitor with Cost Analysis in Azure + Databricks Account Console
+5. Monitor with Cost Analysis in Azure and the Databricks Account Console

 Unity Catalog integration